 Author Lee Calhoun is one of the foremost figures in apple conservation in America.
 This masterwork reflects his knowledge and personal experience over more than thirty years, as he sought out and grew hundreds of classic apples.
 Illustrated with more than 120 color images of classic apples from the National Agricultural Library's collection of watercolor paintings, Old Southern Apples is a fascinating and beautiful reference book.
 In addition to A-to-Z descriptions of apple varieties, both extant and extinct, Calhoun provides a brief history of apple culture in the South, and includes practical information on growing apples and on their traditional uses.

 Bees, wasps, butterflies, moths, flies, and some beetles pollinate more than 70 percent of flowering plants, but North America's native pollinators face multiple threats to their health and habitat.
 This informative guide offers a complete action plan for protecting these industrious orchard allies by providing flowering habitat and nesting sites.
-Illustrated with hundreds of color photographs and dozens of specially created illustrations, Attracting Native Pollinators is divided into four sections:
+Solitary pollinators in particular get to early season bloom like no other bees.
+Attracting Native Pollinators is illustrated with hundreds of color photographs detailing a realm we all need to appreciate more.

 |:: HOME :: BOOKSHELF :: COMMUNITY ORCHARDING :: GOLDEN APPLES :: HAPPENINGS :: Top ::|

 find Holistic Orchard Network on: